by Jon Pearce | 21st Jun, 2025 | Accessibility

 Select water temperature and fill the bath

 With our optional bath filler, you can choose the required water temperature using a rotary dial.
 That means there is no need to keep adjusting the taps to increase the hot or cold water.
 Advances in technology mean you can even do this using an app on your mobile phone.
 Once you’re happy with the temperature, press the start button and allow the water to flow.
 After that, all you need to do is sit back and relax.
-A standard bath filler will protect against scalding due to it’s thromostatic valve.
+A standard bath filler will protect against scalding due to it’s thermostatic valve.

 Drain and leave